why food delivery service is important

 Did you know that the online food delivery market, which was worth $77 billion in 2022, is expected to skyrocket to nearly $1.4 trillion by 2027?
 This massive growth isn’t just about delivering groceries, but meals too.

 For your restaurant, starting a delivery service could be a turning point.
+To get a broader knowledge of this, explore how to prepare for the food industry.

 Why Food Delivery Service is Important?